Are you looking for a fast yet affordable route to an EU passport?

 For several years, the cultural production Golden Visa has taken a backseat, outshone by a wave of investors snapping up residential property in Portugal’s major cities.

-In fact, the cultural production route has existed in Portuguese immigration law since 2015, but it hasn’t been widely publicized.
+In fact, the cultural production route has existed in Portuguese immigration law since 2015, but hasn’t been widely publicized.

 Well, not until January 2022, when the entire Portugal Golden Visa program underwent a major shakeup.